mvolkmann/blog/src/swift/SwiftPackageManager.md

 For all types, properties, methods, and functions to be exposed by the package, change any existing access specifiers to `public` or add `public` if there is no access specifier.
+This includes the parameter and return types of functions.
-This includes the `body` computed property in structs that conform to the `View` protocol.
+It also includes the `body` computed property in structs that conform to the `View` protocol.

 For structs that are taking advantage of the default memberwise initializer (have no `init` method), add a `public` `init` method that takes all the `struct` properties as arguments